Polyglot (computing)

-In computing, a polyglot is a computer program or script written in a valid form of multiple programming languages or file formats.
+In computing, a polyglot is a computer program or script (or other file) written in a valid form of multiple programming languages or file formats.
 The name was coined by analogy to multilingualism.
 A polyglot file is composed by combining syntax from two or more different formats.

 When the file formats are to be compiled or interpreted as source code, the file can be said to be a polyglot program, though file formats and source code syntax are both fundamentally streams of bytes, and exploiting this commonality is key to the development of polyglots.
-Polyglot files have practical applications in compatibility, but can also present a security risk when used to bypass validation or to exploit a vulnerability.
+Polyglot files have limited practical applications in compatibility, but can also present a security risk when used to bypass validation or to exploit a vulnerability.

 History

 Polyglot programs have been crafted as challenges and curios in hacker culture since at least the early 1990s.
-A notable early example, named simply polyglot was published on the Usenet group rec.puzzles in 1991, supporting 8 languages, though this was inspired by even earlier programs.
+A notable early example, named simply polyglot was published on the Usenet group rec.puzzles in 1991, supporting eight languages, though this was inspired by even earlier programs.
 In 2000, a polyglot program was named a winner in the International Obfuscated C Code Contest.

 In the 21st century, polyglot programs and files gained attention as a covert channel mechanism for propagation of malware.
+Polyglot files have limited practical applications in compatibility.